ArmanDavoodi/Copper/ut/readme.md

     * LOG_TAG_ANY                 0b11111

 ## Test Arguments:
     -DLOG_MIN_LEVEL=[LOG_LEVEL]             If the log level is equal or below MIN_LEVEL, LOG_TAG is ignored and log is printed.
                                             Default value is LOG_LEVEL_ZERO (i.e. LOG_LEVEL does not affect TAG filtering).
     -DLOG_LEVEL=[LOG_LEVEL]                 All logs with levels above LOG_LEVEL will be ignored.
+                                            Should be greater than or equal to LOG_MIN_LEVEL.
                                             Default value is LOG_LEVEL_LOG (i.e. Only the DEBUG logs are not printed).
-    -DLOG_TAG=[LOG_TAG]             Only the logs which have their respective bit set to 1, will be printed.
+    -DLOG_TAG=[LOG_TAG[ | LOG_TAG]...]
+Only the logs which have their respective bit set to 1, will be printed.
                                             Default value is LOG_TAG_ANY (i.e. No logs are ignored based on TAG).
     -DOUT=[stdout|stderr]                   Sets the output stream for the logs.
 Default value is stdout.
     -DASSERT_ERROR_PANIC                    If used, all AssertErrors will act similar to AssertFatals (i.e. They will crash the program if enabled).
 It is not defined by default.
 ## Locked Arguments:
     -DBUILD=[DEBUG|RELEASE]                 Is always set to DEBUG for Test builds.
     -DENABLE_ASSERTS                        If defined, will enable all of the asserts.
 It is always defined for Test builds.

 # Running Tests:
 To run the tests, you can use the run_ut.sh script and pass it the name of the test that you want to run.